vsilent/smarty-bot/README.md

 This is not a ready for use product, it is still under development!<br><br>

-Some more detailed info can be found at http://smarty-bot.com in russian language.<br>
+Some more detailed info can be found at http://www.smartybot.com in russian language.<br>

-For more questions write to info at smarty-bot.com
+For more questions write to < support at smartybot.com >

 Installation